 Collaborative working across the academic sites and the UK Health Security Agency has resulted in streamlining of study design and conduct, including standardisation of study protocol templates, study databases and Standard Operating Procedures.
 Statistical support for all sites is provided by the statisticians at the Oxford Vaccine Group as needed, and study sample analysis is preferentially conducted at the laboratories of the UK Health Security Agency to optimise comparisons across past and present studies.

-Examples of the NISEC studies, their results and impact on UK immunisation policy can be found here.
+Examples of the NISEC and NISEC II studies, their results and impact on UK immunisation policy can be found on this website.

-NISEC is funded by the National Institute for Health Research Policy Research Programme (PR-R17-0916-22001), with additional funding for COVID-19 studies from the NIHR and Vaccine Task Force.
+NISEC II is funded by the National Institute for Health Research Policy Research Programme.

 NISEC was commissioned by the Department of Health & Social Care.